-The District's revenues and other financing sources of \$66,316,099 for the fiscal year ended June 30, 2019 were less than the adopted final budget by \$785,641.
-The most significant variance was: the actual school real estate taxes collected were approximately \$739,011 less than budgeted; this number represents two percent of the total school real estate taxes budgeted.
-In addition, the state subsidies for employer retirement contributions were approximately \$331,502 less than the budgeted amount of \$6,165,416, which in part was due to a slight decrease in the percentage the state subsidy calculation.
-The actual transfer taxes collected were approximately \$96,754 greater than budgeted as a result of two commercial properties being sold in Tinicum Township.
-Delinquent taxes collected were approximately \$297,839 greater than budgeted due in part to the sales of several properties with delinquent taxes outstanding at the time of sale.
+The District's revenues and other financing sources of \$69,837,600 for the fiscal year ended June 30, 2020 were less than the adopted final budget of \$68,505,352 by \$1,332,248.
+The most significant variances were the actual school real estate taxes collected, which were approximately \$919,990 less than budgeted; this number represents 2.3 percent of the total school real estate taxes budgeted.
+Actual real estate transfer taxes and delinquent real estate taxes were \$130,475 and 187,718 higher than budgeted.
+The increase in delinquent real estate taxes is partly due to the decrease in current real estate tax collections in the prior years.
+In addition, parking lot taxes collected were \$204,821 less than the budgeted amount of \$642,882.
+The increase in transfer taxes was due partly to the sale of a large apartment complex and a hotel.
+This was due mostly to the COVID-19 travel restrictions which resulted in less cars parking at the Philadelphia International Airport.
+The state subsidies for employer retirement contributions were approximately \$170,028 less than the budgeted amount of \$6,421,330, which in part was due to a slight change in the percentage the state subsidy calculation.
+In addition, the actual basic education subsidy was \$566,314 less than budgeted.